Nov 9, 2021

 - Jamiel Smoker, Pequea Valley Intermediate School, Kinzers, for a cross-curricular project that integrates woodshop with science and math lessons to allow students to explore creativity and engineering applications.

 - Meagan Wentz, Packer Ridge Academy, Lehighton, for equipment needed to engage students in digital learning projects, such as creating a stop-motion animation video, virtual frog dissection and learning about space with the NASA Visualization Explorer.

 About the PPL Foundation

-Through strategic partnerships, the PPL Foundation supports organizations that are doing innovative and groundbreaking work to create vital, sustainable communities and are empowering each citizen to fulfill her or his potential.
+Through strategic partnerships, the PPL Foundation supports nonprofit organizations that are engaged in innovative and groundbreaking work to create vibrant, sustainable communities; advance diversity, equity and inclusion; and support children’s success from cradle to career.
 The PPL Foundation contributes more than $3 million annually to a wide variety of nonprofit organizations in eastern and central Pennsylvania.
-To learn more, visit pplweb.com.
+To learn more, visit pplcares.com.